MoSCoW Technique- What it is & Insights on MoSCoW Prioritization

 Collecting customer feedback is important.
 But not all feedback is created equal.
 There will be some that may not meet your product vision or the target market or does not make sense.

 That is why building a thoughtful product roadmap is vital.
 But how to be ‘thoughtful’ about it?
 Well, you don’t have to reinvent the wheel.
-There are handful of prioritisation techniques to save the day.
-MoSCoW is one such method that we will discuss in this article.
+There are a handful of prioritization techniques to save the day.
+MoSCoW method is one such technique that we will discuss in this article.

 Moreover, complex projects and releases need an elaborate thought process.
-Prioritization pools together different stakeholders who will implement the projects, as well as build consensus and a sense of ownership among them.
+Prioritization pools together different stakeholders who will handle the project management, as well as build consensus and a sense of ownership among them.
 So it not just impacts what to do next, but also how to do it.

 How Does MoSCoW Prioritization Work?

 This technique is simple and practical.
 However, do a bit of homework before getting started.
 To make the best out of this technique address the following:

 - Let all your stakeholders align to the organizational objectives and priorities

 - Your team members need to agree on how they will iron out disagreements to avoid stagnating your projects’ advancement

 - Agree on how much resources each category needs